VILLAGE NOTICE BOARD

-The full application is available on the Dorset for You Website and can viewed by clicking this link
+The full application (including the CTMP) is available on the Dorset for You Website and can viewed by clicking this link

 St Andrews Church – Refurbishment Appeal

 Project to improve the versatility of the church and to fund maintenance work – click here for details of funding activities and see calendar for details of village meetings

 We are now in the process of developing the Community’s Vision and the policies to achieve this.
 There is more information on the Neighbourhood Plan Pages and do look out for articles in the Wriggle Valley News and also on our dedicated website (www.yrinp.net) and Facebook page.
 Do please contact us if you want to help!